meppe/Amalgamation/README.md

 ### Get started
 The module will only run on a linux-based 64bit distribution, because of the clingo4 binary.
 If you want to run on another system (e.g. Mac), you have to get your own clingo4 binary.
 I suggest to use a Virtual Machine instead.
 To run the blending, execute "run-blending.py" using python.
-By default it will do a cadence fusion example to obtain the Tritone cadence, as described in the 2015 IJCAI paper "Computational invention of cadences and chord progressions by conceptual chord-blending" by Eppe et al.  To run another example, adopt the file settings.py.
+By default it will do the naturals and lists example from the LPNMR paper (takes approx. 5 minutes on an i7 machine with 3gb ram).

-If you want to do other blendings, modify the settings.py as follows:
+If you look at the settings.py, you'll also find a cadence fusion example to obtain the Tritone cadence, as described in the LPNMR and the 2015 IJCAI paper "Computational invention of cadences and chord progressions by conceptual chord-blending" by Eppe et al.  To run another example, adopt the file settings.py as follows:

 	- change the "fName" var and provide the CASL file that contains two specifications to blend.
 	- modify the "specsToBlend" variable and enter the two specs in the casl file that are to be blended.
 	- Priorities of axioms can be encoded in the axiom names by adding a substring ":p:<number>".
 Make sure that all prioritised axioms have different names.
 	- Priorities of operators, predicates and sorts can be encoded in the name of a dummy-axiom that has the string ". prioDummyOp = prioDummyOp", by adding a substring "--<Sort, operator or predicate name>_p<number>", to the name of the dummy predicate.
 This requires to have a dummySort "PrioDummySort" and a dummy operator "prioDummyOperator" in each case Spec.
-If the axiom ". prioDummyOp = prioDummyOp" is not found in a specfication, then prioritis will always be 0.
+If the axiom ". prioDummyOp = prioDummyOp" is not found in a specfication, then priorities will always be 1.
 	- A priority of "-1" means that the axiom, operator, predicate or sort is fixed and not removable.

 ### Important limitations and TODOs
 Consider the following limitations:

 	- Operator,  predicate and sort names must be disjoint in each specification, i.e. a operator name can not be a predicate name or a sort name.
 Furthermore, overloading of operators or predicates is not supported.
 Otherwise this will result in unpredictable behavior.
 	- Logical Equivalence of axioms is currently determined by syntactic equivalence.
 This is of course a much stronger form of equivalence and a serious limitation of the system.